DmitriiP1/python/review1_texts/README.md

 # python

-project - папка с проектом
+project - folder with project

-test - пример как выглядит тестирующая программа
+test - tests for project